bajajayushi18-lgtm/Create-AI-Agents-using-Microsoft-Foundry-AI-Toolkit-and-Github-Copilot/lab/instructions/02_Model_Selection.md

 >
 > ![Select this model](../../img/select_this_model.png)

-Now, since in the next section we are going to augment the model with additional context data relative to Zava, our DIY retail company, we need to switch to a model hosted in Azure AI Foundry, which provides enterprise-grade security and compliance features.
+Now, since in the next section we are going to augment the model with additional context data relative to Zava, our DIY retail company, we need to switch to a model hosted in Microsoft Foundry, which provides enterprise-grade security and compliance features.

-Go back to **Model Playground** and expand the **Model** dropdown and select the gpt-5-mini instance hosted in Azure AI Foundry, that has been pre-deployed for this workshop, in the project you logged into in the [previous lab section](./01_Get_Started.md).
+Go back to **Model Playground** and expand the **Model** dropdown and select the gpt-5-mini instance hosted in Microsoft Foundry, that has been pre-deployed for this workshop, in the project you logged into in the [previous lab section](./01_Get_Started.md).

 ![Select Azure Model](../../img/select_azure_model.png)

 > [!NOTE]
-> While GitHub models are excellent for prototyping, Azure AI Foundry hosted models provide the enterprise features needed for production deployments, including enterprise-grade security and compliance, Service Level Agreements (SLAs), enhanced performance and scalability, and integration with other Azure services.
+> While GitHub models are excellent for prototyping, Microsoft Foundry hosted models provide the enterprise features needed for production deployments, including enterprise-grade security and compliance, Service Level Agreements (SLAs), enhanced performance and scalability, and integration with other Azure services.

 ## Key Takeaways